oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The client in trust domain A that presents the access token must use the key matching the "cnf" claim to generate a DPoP proof or setup a MTLS session when presenting the access token to a resource server in in trust domain B.

 # Acknowledgements {#Acknowledgements}
-The editors would like to thank Patrick Harding, Joe Jubinski, Justin Richer, Adam Rusbridge, Dean H. Saxe, and others (please let us know, if you've been mistakenly omitted) for their valuable input, feedback and general support of this work.
+The editors would like to thank Patrick Harding, Joe Jubinski, Watson Ladd, Justin Richer, Adam Rusbridge, Dean H. Saxe, and others (please let us know, if you've been mistakenly omitted) for their valuable input, feedback and general support of this work.

 # Document History